1937 24 Hours of Le Mans: Over 2-litre entries

 Unable to convince the ACF to run a 3-litre class in their regulations, new Talbot owner Anthony Lago was forced to adapt the T120 raced here in 1935.
 The new 4-litre dry-sump engine put out 165 bhp, and was very fast.
 Called the 'T150 Course', the chassis was shortened and fitted with independent front suspension and a Wilson pre-selector gearbox.
 Extensive testing was done in 1936 at Montlhéry by André Morel (ex-Amilcar works driver) and René Dreyfus (ex-Scuderia Ferrari) along with Le Mans winner Luigi Chinetti.
 But reliability was an issue and results were poor.
 In 1937 Dreyfus left for Delahaye.
 In return, Lago was able to entice Albert Divo and young star René le Bègue to join from Delahaye, along with Raymond Sommer.
 Over the break, the cars were lightened and given an extra 25 bhp.
 Four were entered for Le Mans.
-However, with the French Grand Prix only a fortnight later, Lago withdrew the two works cars to have them prepared for that race.
-Sommer had a release clause in his contract to drive his Alfa Romeo at Le Mans.
-Two privately owned cars would race – one with Chinetti joined by off-contract Grand Prix driver Louis Chiron and the other with young Greek ERA-driver Nicky Embiricos and Raphaël de Montbressieux (racing under the pseudonym "Raph").
+However, with the French Grand Prix only a fortnight later, Lago withdrew the two works cars to have them prepared for that race and Sommer had a release clause in his contract to drive his Alfa Romeo at Le Mans.
+Two privately owned cars would race – one with Chinetti, joined by off-contract Grand Prix driver Louis Chiron, and the other with young Greek ERA-driver Nicky Embiricos and Raphaël de Montbressieux (racing under the pseudonym "Raph").

 The biggest car in the field was the 4.5-litre Lagonda, entered by Arthur Fox's team, continuing with the long-time works support.
 Rescued from bankruptcy the previous year, Lagonda had engineer W. O. Bentley (formerly owner of his own company with a strong Le Mans pedigree) working up a new V12-engined car.
-Meanwhile, the LG45 kept the same 130 bhp as the race-winning M45 Rapide, upgrading it with new suspension and a new gearbox, all of which could now get it up to 200 kp/h (125 mph).
+Meanwhile, the LG45 kept the same 130 bhp engine as the race-winning M45 Rapide, upgrading it with new suspension and a new gearbox, all of which could now get it up to 200 kp/h (125 mph).
 Team regular, and 1935-race winner, Johnny Hindmarsh was teamed up this year with Charles Brackenbury.